AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 glimmer "package[msi]"
 ```

-- Available Mac packaging types are `dmg`, `pkg`, and `image` (image means a pure Mac `app` without a setup program).
+- Available Mac packaging types are `dmg`, `pkg`, and `app-image` (image means a pure Mac `app` without a setup program).
 Keep in mind that the packages you produce are compatible with the same MacOS you are on or older.
-- Available Windows packaging types are `msi`, `exe`, and `image` (image means a Windows application directory without a setup program).
+- Available Windows packaging types are `msi`, `exe`, and `app-image` (image means a Windows application directory without a setup program).
 Learn more about Windows packaging are [over here](#windows-application-packaging).

 Note: if you are using Glimmer manually, to make the `glimmer package` command available, you must add the following line to your application `Rakefile` (automatically done for you if you scaffold an app or gem with `glimmer scaffold[AppName]` or `glimmer scaffold:gem:customshell[GemName]`):